YubiKey Lifecycle Management#

 Registration Phase#

-New Device Registration#
+New Device Registration (End User)#

 - Connect Device: Insert YubiKey into computer